-The Critical Care Medicine Fellowship Program at the University of Maryland is designed to prepare both Internal Medicine- and Emergency Medicine-trained physicians in all aspects of medical, surgical, trauma, and neurologic critical care.
+The Critical Care Medicine Fellowship Program at the University of Maryland is designed to prepare both Internal Medicine- and Emergency Medicine-trained physicians in all aspects of medical, surgical, trauma and neurologic critical care.
 The fellowship's comprehensive two-year curriculum integrates the multiple and complex facets of caring for the critically ill in a wide variety of environments to guarantee that fellows receive the best training possible.
-An appropriately tailored one-year program is available to qualified IM graduates who will have already completed another fellowship at the time of matriculation into our program.
 The fellowship expects to have 4 fellows per class.

 While the fellowship is based in the Medical Intensive Care Unit and the Department of Medicine, fellows also spend substantial time in other Intensive Care Units (ICUs).
 During a two-year fellowship, fellows can expect to spend 4-5 months in the medical ICU at the University of Maryland Hospital, 3-4 months in the trauma ICUs at the world-renowned R Adams Cowley Shock Trauma Center, 2-3 months in (non-trauma) surgical units, 2 months in the Neuro ICU, and 2 months in a UMMC-affiliated community ICU.
 One introductory didactic month and a combined 6-7 months of research and electives round out the program.
 Our menu of electives is diverse and flexible and includes options as varied as: pulmonary hypertension, pulmonary consults, critical care infectious disease, trauma anesthesia, ultrasound, international, and burns.
 As a result of this clinically “heavy” and balanced program, our fellows have the opportunity to both graduate as archetypical “multi-disciplinary” intensivists and simultaneously develop expertise within their own personal areas of interest.